-The Media Creation Tool will download the needed installation files and proceed to prepare and copy them onto your USB drive.
+The Media Creation Tool will download the needed installation files and prepare and copy them onto your USB drive.
 This will take a bit of time, so be patient.

-The process is complete, and now you have Windows 10 successfully set up on the USB drive.
+The process is complete, and now you have Windows 10 successfully set up on a bootable USB drive.
 You can use this USB drive on as many computers as you like.

 Booting from the prepared Windows 10 USB drive